 Step 1: Go to the Properties pane > Interactivity > Events – Actions > Add Event, then choose one event from the pop-up menu.

 Step 2: Click Add Action > Advanced Actions.

 Step 3: Click Click to edit and choose the name of Advanced Action.
 After doing that, Parameters that already added will appear, then click the drop-down arrow to select the suitable values.

 Note: It’s easy and quick now to apply the same actions for many objects or slides.
 To add the created advanced action to other objects, first go to the Properties pane, then add Events and Advanced Actions.

-In short, now you can easily create your own actions as you wish and reuse them for multiple objects just with Advanced Action new feature of ActivePresenter.
-Try it and let us know if you have any problems.
+In short, the procedure of working with Advanced Actions is basically the same as that of working with Events – Actions.
+Now you can easily create your own actions as you wish and reuse them for multiple objects just with Advanced Action new feature of ActivePresenter.
+Try it and let us know if you need help.